ccorcos/database-experiments/README.md

 The goal in some sense is to try to generalize this tree logic so that we can include an arbitrary aggregation function.
 To start, we're just going to hardcode a `count` which will keep track of how many elements are in a specific subtree.
 This will give us fast indexed aggregations.

-Using GiST (generalized search tree) as an inspiration, we'll see if we can generalize from there.
+Eventually, using GiST (generalized search tree) as an inspiration, we'll see if we can generalize from there.

+## B+ Aggregation Tree (bptree-agg.ts)

+This is a generalization of the count tree, using a reducer to essentially index aggregation queries.